 Before the procedure, pre-operative investigations and fitness for surgery are of utmost importance.

-These can include blood tests, ECG, chest X-ray and more.
+These can include blood tests, ECG, a chest X-ray, and more.
 While waiting for the surgery, you should do things to reduce the chances of the bunion getting worse.

 After the procedure, start walking again slowly.
 Patients may be able to bear weight immediately (the same day after surgery) but should expect some discomfort.

 As the pain improves with each passing day, you should be completely back to strutting around like your usual self (maybe without the breakdancing just yet).

 Take care of the wound(s) and keep the dressings dry.
 A cast protector may be a good idea for when you take showers, so that wounds don’t get worse.